ObianuoObi/page-template/README.md

-# Title : Code Quiz
+# Title : Team Profile Generator

 ## Description:

-   _ A timed coding quiz with multiple-choice questions._
+   _This application takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.  _

 ## Deployment
 [Live]()